Management of the Wild Salmon Fishery 2026

 • Each rod licence holder will be issued tags for his/her use only.
 Tags are not transferable between licence holders.

-• One tag shall be attached to each salmon (any size) and sea trout (over 40 cm) caught and retained.
+• One tag shall be attached to each salmon (any size) or sea trout (over 40cm) caught and retained.

 • Tags must be attached immediately on landing the fish.
 These tags shall not be re-used.